isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 alter table b drop column info;
 ```

-## Preparing binning categories
+## Preparing Binning Categories

-I now want to aggregate my expenses.
+I want to aggregate my expenses.
-In the raw data, spent money is listed together with the remote account it went to.
+The raw data lists spent money with the corresponding remote account.
-To aggregate, we need to assign each of these accounts to a category,
+To aggregate, we assign each of these accounts to a category,
-for example we would assign all gas stations to the "fuel" category or all supermarkets to the "food" category.
+e.g., assigning all gas stations to the "fuel" category or all supermarkets to the "food" category.

-I can have a table "moneysinks" that does this account to category assignment.
+We can have a table, `moneysinks` for this account-to-category assignment.

 ```sql
 -- add category
 alter table b add column category varchar(20) not null;
 ```

-And here is the `moneysinks` table, which needed manual population (I had to assign a category to each pattern by hand):
+Here is the `moneysinks` table, which needed manual population (assigning a category to each pattern by hand):

 ```sql
 DROP TABLE IF EXISTS `moneysinks`;